fc7/actix-qrcode/README.md

 By default the service listens to port 8080.
 It can be modified via the environment variable `PORT`.
 The IP address to which the service binds is by default `0.0.0.0`, but it can be likewise modified via `BIND_ADDRESS`.

+CORS (Cross-Origin Resource Sharing) is enabled by default and allows requests from any origin.
+To restrict CORS to a specific origin, set the `CORS_ORIGIN` environment variable (e.g., `CORS_ORIGIN=http://localhost:5173`).

 The provided `Containerfile` can be used to build a container image based on [UBI 9](https://catalog.redhat.com/en/software/containers/ubi9/ubi/615bcf606feffc5384e8452e) ([Docker Hub](https://hub.docker.com/r/redhat/ubi9)).